 Make your Christmas activities for children educational with this fun wrapping paper design challenge.
-Kids will love making their own paper designs!
+Kids will love making their own paper designs in this hands-on engineering activity for kids.

-Find out how to make your own wrapping paper below!
+Find out how to make your own wrapping paper STEM activities below!

 Christmas Activities for Children: Design Your Own Wrapping Paper